SilverIce/JContainers/JC.md

 // although it's still possible to access value in another way: getObj(map, "invalid.key") is {"k": 10}
 ```
 This convention applies to every key-string, not just JMap key - it affects JFormDB storage name and keys, JDB.setObj key.
+Key naming shouldn't matter if it not involved in path resolving.

 ### Number conversion notes